heimsothe/Spring-2024-OOP-Cpp-Labs/Lab06/README.md

       - All `string` variables will have values stored in <strong>upper-case</strong> only.
       -  The `operator>>` function takes `istream&` (for `cin`) and `Address&` (for `Address` object ) as parameters and returns `istream&` (for `cin`).
 It will be declared as a `friend` of `Address` class.
       - The `overloaded >>` operator sets the values for all member variables using user input.
          The Autograder will send inputs in the following sequence.
+As always, the <> aren't included in the actual inputs.
 A new line indicates that the enter/return key has been pressed:
          ```
          <STREET>
          <CITY>